-Is heel pain making it tough for you to go about your life?
-Stiffness, pain, or a burning sensation at the bottom of your foot could be due to a condition known as plantar fasciitis.
-The plantar fascia is a flexible band of tissue that’s under your sole.
+The plantar fascia is a flexible band of tissue under your sole.
 It connects the bones of the toes with the heel bone and forms the arch of your foot.
-Wear and tear over time or some kind of damage from activities like jogging and dancing can inflame the plantar fascia and cause pain.
+Wear and tear over time or some kind of damage can inflame the plantar fascia and cause pain, stiffness, or a burning sensation at the bottom of your foot.
 The pain is generally worse in the morning or when you use your foot after a period of rest.

 Shoes that don’t provide the necessary support can strain your plantar fascia.
 The best thing for your foot would be shoes that can be laced and have moderate or low heels which support and cushion your heels and arches.
-Try not to wear flats.
-If you regularly take part in any physical activity that places extra strain on your feet (for example, running), remember to change your sports shoes after you’ve used them for around 500 miles.
+Try not to wear high heels or flats.
+If you regularly take part in any physical activity that places extra strain on your feet (for example, running), remember to choose the right pair of shoes and then change them after every 350 miles.

 You could also try orthoses, which are insoles that go inside your shoe.
 They support your foot and help your heel get better.
-Long-term use may be required if your pain keeps recurring.3
+Long-term use may be required if your pain tends to recur.3

 Night splints, which keep your toes pointing up while you sleep, can be worn to quicken recovery.
 They make sure that the tissue inside the heel is not squeezed and help to stretch your Achilles tendon and plantar fascia.
 You could also strap your heels with a sports strapping tape to relieve pressure.4

-- You could also try a dynamic stretch where you roll the arch of your foot over a round object (for instance, a tennis ball, rolling pin, or drink can) while sitting down.
+Roll the arch of your foot over a round object (for instance, a tennis ball, rolling pin, or drink can) while sitting down.
 Repeat twice a day.
-Work both your legs even if you’re experiencing pain in only one foot for the added benefit of improving balance and stability.5
+Work both your legs even if you’re experiencing pain in only one foot for the added benefit of improving balance and stability.7

-It was also found that some people who did not respond well to this alone could be helped by additional treatment where trigger points in the gastro-soleus and plantar fascia were also stimulated.6
+It was also found that some people who did not respond well to this alone could be helped by additional treatment where trigger points in the gastro-soleus and plantar fascia were also stimulated.8

 According to research, a treatment plan which involved taking eranda taila (castor oil) and shunti kashaya (a reduction of dry ginger powder in water) orally on an empty stomach in the morning and applying a warm paste of kolakulatthadi churna (a powder containing horse gram, Indian date, and other beneficial plants) to the affected heel and covering it with eranda (castor) leaves for 4 hours was helpful.